-- 11. (1) An employee is entitled to the reimbursement of the following reasonable employment-related costs incurred in the course of his duties- - (a) the following costs of travel undertaken for official business (including business within the Islands)- - (i) air travel in a class approved by the appointing officer; - (ii) reasonable accommodation costs as approved by the appointing officer; - (iii) reasonable meal (but not bar), communication, laundry, taxi and other miscellaneous costs as approved by the appointing officer; alternatively the appointing officer may agree to pay the employee a flat daily per diem allowance to cover these costs at a rate determined by the appointing officer but reflective of the cost of meals and other reasonable living expenses in the city the employee is to visit; none of these allowances to exceed \$100 per day within the islands and \$200 overseas; - (b) the following course or conference costs (or the topping up to this level when these costs are covered in part by another organisation or sponsor) when attending a course or conference as part of official duties-
+11. (1) An employee is entitled to the reimbursement of the following reasonable employment-related costs incurred in the course of his duties -

+- (a) the following costs of travel undertaken for official business (including business within the Islands) - (i) air travel in a class approved by the appointing officer; - (ii) reasonable accommodation costs as approved by the appointing officer; - (iii) reasonable meal (but not bar), communication, laundry, taxi and other miscellaneous costs as approved by the appointing officer; alternatively the appointing officer may agree to pay the employee a flat daily per diem allowance to cover these costs at a rate determined by the appointing officer but reflective of the cost of meals and other reasonable living expenses in the city the employee is to visit; none of these allowances to exceed \$100 per day within the islands and \$200 overseas; - (b) the following course or conference costs (or the topping up to this level when these costs are covered in part by another organisation or sponsor) when attending a course or conference as part of official duties - (i) course or conference fees; - (ii) air travel (where relevant) in a class approved by the appointing officer; - (iii) reasonable accommodation costs as approved by the appointing officer; - (iv) reasonable meal (but not bar), communication, laundry, taxi and other miscellaneous costs as approved by the appointing officer; alternatively the appointing officer may agree to pay the employee a flat daily per diem allowance to cover these costs at a rate determined by the appointing officer but reflective of the cost of meals etc. in the city (or cities) the employee is to visit; none of these allowances to exceed \$100 per day within the Islands and \$200 overseas; - (c) the following costs incurred as a result of a transfer between the Islands - (i) transportation costs for the employee and his family; - (ii) transportation costs for the employee and his family's personal effects and motor vehicles; - (iii) other reasonable miscellaneous relocation costs as approved by the appointing officer; and - (iv) the rental cost of a house (of reasonable standard) on the Island transferred to, for a period of three years from the date of transfer; and

-- (i) course or conference fees; - (ii) air travel (where relevant) in a class approved by the appointing officer; - (iii) reasonable accommodation costs as approved by the appointing officer; - (iv) reasonable meal (but not bar), communication, laundry, taxi and other miscellaneous costs as approved by the appointing officer; alternatively the appointing officer may agree to pay the employee a flat daily per diem allowance to cover these costs at a rate determined by the appointing officer but reflective of the cost of meals etc. in the city (or cities) the employee is to visit; none of these allowances to exceed \$100 per day within the Islands and \$200 overseas; - (c) the following costs incurred as a result of a transfer between the Islands- - (i) transportation costs for the employee and his family; - (ii) transportation costs for the employee and his family's personal effects and motor vehicles; - (iii) other reasonable miscellaneous relocation costs as approved by the appointing officer; and - (iv) the rental cost of a house (of reasonable standard) on the Island transferred to, for a period of three years from the date of transfer; and - (d) for employees not receiving any vehicle-use compensation as part of their remuneration, a mileage reimbursement for the preapproved use of personal vehicles for official purposes, paid at a per mile rate of 50 cents on Grand Cayman and 53 cents on Cayman Brac and Little Cayman. - (2) Claims for reimbursement shall be made to the appointing officer and include receipts or other evidence to support the claim. - (3) Notwithstanding subparagraphs (1) and (2)- - (a) the level of reimbursements for Official Members and chief officers may be determined by the Official Member or chief officer concerned rather than by his appointing officer provided that the basis for reimbursement established by subparagraph (1) is complied with; and - (b) an Official Member or chief officer may approve the reimbursement for himself rather than referring it to his appointing officer.
+- (d) for employees not receiving any vehicle-use compensation as part of their remuneration, a mileage reimbursement for the pre-approved use of personal vehicles for official purposes, paid at a per mile rate of 50 cents on Grand Cayman and 53 cents on Cayman Brac and Little Cayman. - (2) Claims for reimbursement shall be made to the appointing officer and include receipts or other evidence to support the claim. - (3) Repealed by regulations 7(e) of the Personnel (Amendment) Regulations, 2016.